CannerCMS/docs.canner.io/docs/cli-init.md

 ---

-Initialize the project files such as schemas and configuration files under the currect directory, it launches an interactive CLI wizard to help you select a schema templete and make sure you wouldn't delete any schemas or files if they already existed.
+Initialize the project files such as schemas and configuration files under the currect directory, it launches an interactive CLI wizard and follow the steps to create your projects.

 ### Generated files

 - `canner.schema.js and schema/\*.schema.js`:
 The schema of the CMS, defines the data model and UI.
 - `components/\*.js`:
-The customized components, not every project would have this.
+The custom components, not every project would have this.
 - `canner.server.js`:
 The configuration of **OSS** version, you can change the *dataSources*, *i18n*, *sidebar*, *style*, ...etc.
 - `canner.cloud.js`: